Work With Us

 - Must have a valid driver’s license

-- Experience in developing tools for stakeholder feedback and analysing data to inform program direction
+- Experience in developing tools for stakeholder feedback and analyzing data to inform program direction

 - An understanding of how conservation and agriculture have historically and currently impacted Latinx, Black, Indigenous, and other communities of color